Google Translate Disclaimer

 As safety is the number one priority, the Ministry of Highways may remove and dispose of hay bales if locations are deemed unsafe for drivers.

-Participant should contact their local ministry office to provide contact information and limits on where they are salvaging hay.
+Those interested in hay salvage should contact their local area Ministry of Highways office to provide contact information and limits on where they are salvaging hay.
 This will help to avoid disputes and better coordinate with other activities that may be happening within the highway ditch, including ditch mowing by contractors and others.
+First Cut includes all high-traffic and some secondary provincial highways.

 Key Dates for Hay Salvage

 • July 8: Prior to and including this day, a landowner or lessee nearest to a highway ditch has the first opportunity to cut or bale hay.
-After this day, anyone may cut and bale hay in a highway. ditch without permission of the adjacent landowner or lessee.
+Prior to July 8, permission of the adjacent landowner or lessee would be required.

 • After July 8: Cut and bale is a first come, first serve basis.
 After this day, the nearest landowner's permission is not required.
 Cutting and baling should not be initiated, if a mowing contractor is mowing near the area.